 Tallest palms I have ever seen, Mediterranean wildflowers scattered at their feet, quirky fine art, colorful ceramics and intricate archways of the ancient buildings, plus the guitar melodies floating above the cobblestone streets, make Sevilla one the most romantic cities in Europe

 A long list of out-of-this-world things to do in Bukchon Hanok Village, Seoul, South Korea.
 Ready?

-The ancient South Korean Bukchon Hanok Village in is a rare time-machine neighborhood.
+The ancient South Korean Bukchon Hanok Village is a rare time-machine neighbourhood.
 An attraction worth of topping any list of places to visit in Seoul.
 The village takes you back more than 600 years ago, to the ancient Joseon Dynasty era, while confining pieces of what used to be the lifestyle of the upper class of those times.